vedph/gve-doc/usage/ux-snapshot.md

 - operations tab: operations applied to the base text.
 - snapshot rendition: visual rendition of the snapshot.

+Typically, you fill this part as follows:

+1. enter a base text.
+This is the text you start from.
+This usually is done only once as the very first task.
+2. enter as many operations as required to describe all the alterations of this text, one after another.
+Usually, you want also to encode the corresponding visual layer, by adding more features to each operation.
+3. whenever you add operations, you can check their output by running them and looking at the resulting texts and at the snapshot rendition.

 ## Text Tab

 ### Text Tab - Base Text